ScribesZone/scribeszone.staruml-modelscript/README.md

     git clone https://github.com/ScribesZone/scribeszone.staruml-files

-To test the installation start StarUML (or reload it with ctrl-R if is already opened) then check that the presence of the following menu :
+To test the installation launch StarUML (or reload it with `ctrl-R` if is already opened) then check the presence of the following menu:

   Tools > ModelScript

 If you see this menu then the plugin is loaded.
 You can try the USE OCL generator with `Tools > ModelScript > Generate` or `Ctrl-W`.
-This should open a window indicating if the model contains errors and generate code.
+This should open a window indicating if the current model contains errors and generate code.
 See below.

 Features
 --------

-This plugin provided the following features :
+This plugin provided the following features:

 * diagram beautifier,
 * model checks,
-* modelscript generation
+* modelscript generation (currently USE OCL code)

 Diagram beautifer (Alt-W)